- This post contains affiliate links. Read more here.

 Best Dog Life Jackets

-In addition to the above choices, we checked out different brands of dog life vests for both the must-have features and for actual user experiences and reviews.
+We checked out lots of brands of dog life vests for both the must-have features and for actual user experiences and reviews.
 Here are the best of the best.

 With plenty of thick padding and extra buoyancy materials around the belly and chest, the Hurtta Life Savior jacket is made for sporty use and durability.
 We also like the bright color options—yellow, orange, and purple—as well as the super thick top handle and extra stitching around the straps.
 With the higher price point, this is a good option for anyone hoping to get a lot of use and longevity out of their dog life jacket.Find on Amazon

-This life jacket option is a bit lighter and has less bulk, but still retains some of our favorite features like a D-ring for leash attachment, a durable lift handle, and a comfortable fit for your dog.
-Many reviewers swear that this jacket offers superb durability; we love the fun colors it comes in and the multiple sizing options that will even work for everyone from your mini pup to a Great Dane.Find on Amazon
+This life jacket option is a bit lighter and has less bulk, but it still retains some of our favorite features like a D-ring for leash attachment, a durable lift handle, and a comfortable fit for your dog.
+Many reviewers swear that this jacket offers superb durability.
+We love the fun colors it comes in and the multiple sizing options that will work for everyone from your mini pup to a Great Dane.Find on Amazon

 The two things we love best about this life jacket are the funky fabric options—although we’d still recommend a bright color for visibility—and the versatile fit.
 It features extra fabric below the belly straps for comfort, a leash clip, and extra padding in the front to support the head.
-Though it has a top handle, it’s a bit thin, so it might not be a durable choice for picking up heavy dogs.Find on Amazon
+Though it has a top handle, it’s a bit thin, so it might not be a strong choice for the heaviest dogs.Find on Amazon

 - 20 Fantastic Floating Toys for Your Water-Loving Dog